swissup/swissup.github.io/m1/extensions/cdn/configuration.md

 ## Amazon CloudFront section

 Amazon CloudFront is a global content delivery network (CDN) service that accelerates delivery of your websites, APIs, video content or other web assets.
-It integrates with other Amazon Web Services products to give developers and businesses an easy way to accelerate content to end users with no minimum usage commitments.
+It is integrated with other Amazon Web Services products to give developers and businesses an easy way to accelerate content to end users with no minimum usage commitments.

 Option          | Description
 ----------------|------------